Pentagon F-35 chief sees progress, but affordability still focus

-U.S. Air Force Lieutenant General Christopher Bogdan told a defense conference that he'd reached his quota for "juicy, controversial, headline-making quotes" for the month after lashing the plane's manufacturer Lockheed Martin Corp and enginemaker Pratt & Whitney during an air show in Australia.
+U.S. Air Force Lieutenant General Christopher Bogdan told a defence conference that he'd reached his quota for "juicy, controversial, headline-making quotes" for the month after lashing the plane's manufacturer Lockheed Martin Corp . and engine maker Pratt & Whitney during an air show in Australia.

-Bogdan told a conference hosted by Aviation Week on Tuesday that his comments were taken "a little out of context" and he had never said the $396 billion fighter program - the Pentagon's largest weapons program - was in trouble.
+Bogdan told a conference hosted by Aviation Week on Tuesday that his comments were taken "a little out of context" and he had never said the $396 billion (262 billion pounds) fighter program -- the Pentagon's largest weapons program -- was in trouble.

-"I will overcommunicate all the troubles we have on this program as long as you don't overreact," he said.

-U.S. defense officials and industry experts last week said Bogdan's remarks could undermine the program at home and abroad, tipping the scales for countries like Australia and Canada, whose F-35 orders are already on shaky ground.

 If the project stays on track, Pratt & Whitney, a unit of United Technologies Corp, will provide 4,000 engines and Lockheed 3,000 planes to the United States and its allies.